 For a time, Milwaukie had an eclectic, somewhat disheveled look due to a variety of planned neighborhoods built over the past 70 years.
 But in 2015, the MAX Orange Line opened and provided light rail from downtown Portland into downtown Milwaukie.

 With easy public transportation and inexpensive housing to offer, Milwaukie saw a population increase, especially among young professionals and families.
 But Milwaukie offers more than just practical perks.
 The city has its own boutiques, restaurants, farmers’ markets, bars, and cafes.
 Plus, its surrounded by the gorgeous lush Oregon greenery.

 Many Milwaukie houses sit on large treed lots, and several streets curve along the Willamette River.
 The housing styles vary and include restored farmhouses, Tudors, Queen Annes, even a few mansions.
 With the recent growth in this area, investors are beginning new construction.
-Here are the current houses for sale and homes for rent in the area.

 We hope this was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhops.
 As we said, we coordinate local and long distance moving services in Portland, and we would love to help.